Shehan82/covidTrackerMobile/README.md

-This mobile application was created using React Native You can use it on Android and ios mobile devices, through expo client mobile application
+This mobile application was created using React Native You can use it on Android and ios mobile devices, through expo client mobile applicatio. give it a try!

 	1.Download expo client mobile application
 	2.Scan the qr code at the link below